How to become a health service manager

 - 2 to 3 A levels, or equivalent, for a degree

-You can get into this job through a chartered manager degree apprenticeship.
+You could gain relevant skills and knowledge for this job through a Chartered manager degree apprenticeship.

 - 4 or 5 GCSEs at grades 9 to 4 (A* to C) and A levels, or equivalent, for a degree apprenticeship

 You can get into health service management by working your way up from an administrative or clinical role within the NHS.

 You're likely to need 4 to 5 GCSE grades 9 to 4 (A* to C) and possibly A levels or equivalent for an administrator role.